 Coc Ly Market

 Lying on a hillside along the Chay river, the Coc Ly market opens only on Tuesday weekly.
-The image of the market between Bac Ha mountains covered in a blanket of fog is so poetic and worth every minute by immersing in the scenery.
-You will quickly encounter the Flower Hmong, Dao, Nung, Giay and Tay tribes there selling goods, dining, and drinking.
-Like other markets in Sapa, Coc Ly market also features cattles, costumes, handicrafts where you can find your favorite local specialties here.
+The image of the market between Bac Ha mountains covered in a blanket of fog is so poetic and worth every minute of immersing in the scenery.
+You will quickly encounter the Flower Hmong, Dao, Nung, Giay, and Tay tribes there selling goods, dining, and drinking.
+Like other markets in Sapa, Coc Ly market also features cattle, costumes, and handicrafts where you can find your favorite local specialties here.